 Freezing Tomato Paste: No More Waste!

-- Transfer the frozen portions into a zip-top bag for easy storage.
+- Transfer to a zip-top bag for easy storage

-Now, whenever a recipe calls for tomato paste, just grab a portion—no waste, no mold!
+Now, whenever you need tomato paste, just grab a portion—no waste, no mold, no guilt.

 Enjoy with Homemade Baked Potato Chips or Skillet French Fries for the perfect dinner, drive-in, or dive, lunch, or dinner.